 Some people are obsessed with work.
 It defines them, gives them a structure.
 Without work, they’d sail away at the mercy of the waves and get lost at sea.

-Whether it’s the day job or an artist, is supposed to reflect our life philosophies.
-Most jobs though are solutions to a practical problem: we need the cash to live.
+Whether it’s the day job or an artist, work is supposed to reflect our life philosophies.
+Most jobs, though, are solutions to a practical problem: we need the cash to live.
 The money fact keeps man awake at the clarion call of labor.

-Will we be ok when the robots take over, and the concept of labor fades away?
+Will we be ok when the robots take over and the concept of labor fades away?
 Will making art suffice?
 We’re born off balance.
 It’s how we dance with the uncertain future that shapes who we are.